Ireland-Scotland day 1- Ennis to Castlegregory (posted Nov. 2013)

 note 1 - Killimer and Tarbert ferry terminals are a mile apart, directly across the Shannon River from each other.
 We crossed from County Clare straight south to County Kerry.
 Using the ferry saved a lot of driving time in getting to Tralee, on the way to our first night's stay at Castlegregory.

-note 2 - in this photo Mary and Doris and I are all completely "out of it", after losing a night's sleep.
-Being on a ferry and crossing the mile-wide Shannon River was a little dream-like.
-(Paul took the photo)
+note 2 - in this photo Mary and Doris and I are all "out of it", after losing a night's sleep.
+Being on a ferry and crossing the mile-wide Shannon River thus was a tad dream-like.
+(Paul took the photo.)

 The B&B at Castlegregory was a short walk from a modest beach, where we took an afternoon stroll, after checking in.